padipiee/WindowsDebloater/README.md

 # Purpose
-Scripts to remove unecessary Windows 10 apps, disable Telemetry and plenty of bloatware and spying default features.
+Scripts to remove unnecessary Windows 10 apps, disable Telemetry and plenty of bloatware and spying default features.
 Attempts to improve security and privacy posture of default configurations.

 # Usage